 July 16 , 2008

 Here is a month by month guide to help you learn how to grow garlic.
 Growing garlic is fun for the whole family and we are happy to help you grow your own garlic.
-Our gourmet organic garlic can either be eaten or used for planting garlic stock in the fall. (planting garlic starts in October)
+Our gourmet organic garlic can either be eaten or used for planting garlic stock in the fall. (fall planting garlic starts in October, so does our calendar!)

 Note: See our Photo Gallery for a sequential view of the garlic season.

 When your package of certified organic Hood River Garlic arrives, open the box immediately!
 Your garlic planting stock needs some fresh air after its journey to your garden.
 It is not necessary to break open the bulbs until you are ready for planting garlic.
 Keep your organic garlic seed cool and dry until you are ready to plant.
 The box it arrived in is fine, just keep the box open.

 We wait until the day before planting our garlic to separate the cloves from the bulbs.
 Breaking apart the bulbs may cause some skin to fall off the cloves.
 Please note: It is not necessary to peel the garlic cloves before planting.
 It is OK if the skin to falls off of a few cloves, you just don't want the clove exposed for too long before planting garlic.